 The Box Gambit Animated GIF.

 A graphic illustration of system change produced by Melanie Rayment is discussed in detail in System Change Part Four: Critical Thinking Pathways (here).
-When I noticed how Ms. Rayment put “system change” outside of her description, I remembered this example from one of my old training courses on creative thinking pathways.
+When we noticed how Rayment put “system change” outside the description, this example was from our training courses on creative thinking pathways.

 Gratitude for all the recommendations and accounts, The Report